jarviscanada/jarvis_data_eng_GozdeArslan/core_java/twitter/README.md

 1-Add more method to pull tweets between given dates.
 2-Cam improve to part that will allow us to comment under our tweet.
-3.Allow to post a picture rather than text.
+3.Implement more functionality to post such as picture.